Sacramento Sexual Harassment Lawyer

 Although sexual harassment is often thought of as unwelcome sexual conduct, it can involve more than this.
 In California, offensive conduct does not need to be motivated by sexual desire.
 Harassment can include any discriminatory action that creates an offensive, hostile or intimidating work environment.

-Quid Pro Quo and Hostile Work Environment Harassment
+Quid Pro Quo and Hostile Work Environment Sexual Harassment

-Sexual harassment is generally divided into two broad types of prohibited behavior: quid pro quo harassment and hostile environment harassment.
+Sexual harassment in California is generally divided into two broad types of prohibited behavior: quid pro quo harassment and hostile environment harassment.

 Quid pro quo harassment is when a term or condition of employment is tied to a sexual favor.
 It requires the employee to choose between giving in to sexual demands or or getting penalized if the employee refuses.